 No. Finding Finding Rating Implication Recommendation Management Comment Responsible Officer Progress to Date 5 Our inquiries of the Human Resources Officer identified that the Shire of Northam does not maintain a central Contractor/Sub-contractor Insurance Register and that the responsibility for checking insurances currently rests with the Responsible Officer who has arranged the Contract.
-Medium Risk that the Contractors/Sub- contractors insurances expire whilst providing the service to the Shire and that this is not identified in a timely manner.
-We recommend that the Shire designs and implements a central Contractor/Sub-contractor Insurance Register which is maintained by one or two individual to ensure that all insurances are up to date.
+Medium Risk that the Contractors/Sub-contractors insurances expire whilst providing the service to the Shire and that this is not identified in a timely manner.
 Noted and will implement.
 Human Resource Officer Central contractor/sub contractor insurance register created and will be maintained by Engineering Services.
 6 Our inquiries indicated Shire of Northam has no documented policy or procedure in respect to personally owned IT devices including laptops, smartphones, tablets, thumb drives etc. Medium Risk that existing procedures and practices in respect to personally owned devices are not formally documented.
 In accordance with the Department of Local Government IT Framework (best practice guidelines), we recommend policies and procedures outlining the terms and conditions is respect to the use of personally owned devices and access be documented, approved, implemented and monitored on an ongoing basis.
 Noted, a policy will be developed and implemented.
 Exec Manager Corporate Services Limited, policy to be developed as part of overall IT Strategy.

 No. Finding Finding Rating Implication Recommendation Management Comment Responsible Officer Progress to Date 7 While our inquiries indicate that the Shire of Northam's prior period Audit Regulation 17 Risk Report (being the risk dashboard) was presented to the Audit Committee, an updated risk report is not provided to the Audit Committee / Council on a regular basis.
-Low Lack of communication with those charged with governance.
+Lack of communication with those charged with governance.
 Once the development of the organisation risk register (as noted at number 1 above) is completed, we recommend this register and / or risk dashboard is tabled at Audit Committee and subsequent Council meetings on a periodic basis.
 Notes, currently in the process of reviewing the functions for the Audit committee.
 CEO Completed, per this report to the Audit Committee.
 8 We note Shire of Northam does not currently hold Cybercrime insurance.
 Low Risk of being uninsured against cybercrime.
 We recommend Council investigate obtaining cybercrime insurance.
 Insurance coverage is reviewed annually in consultation with the council Insurance Company (LGIS), in the past this has not been identified as a 'high' risk area, will investigate as part of the annual insurance review.
 Exec Manager Corporate Services Complete - The Shire now has cover for Cybercrime.